asimonia/ReactBasicsProject/README.md

 of our app statically, then build interactivity into that mock.
 In this video we will design our application and start thinking in components.

+## Use props (properties) to customize components
+They allow us to build reusable and customizable components.
+Pass and read properties to and from components.

+## PropTypes and DefaultProps
+We can document exactly which properties our components take, and what types they should be.